 Why does it happen?
 A few reasons, all boring and all relentless.
 Competitors publish something better.
 Your statistics age out.
 Search intent shifts under your feet.
 Freshness signals fade.
 Google’s February 2026 Core Update leaned into exactly this, rewarding depth, real human experience, and regular upkeep over big archives nobody maintains.

 There’s also a newer wrinkle.
 Decay now has two axes, not one.
-A page can hold its Google ranking and still vanish from AI answers, the ones ChatGPT, Perplexity, and Google’s AI Overviews serve up.
-Those AI-cited pages tend to run about 25.7% “fresher” than standard search results, which means AI answers are even more biased toward recency than Google is.
-Rank fine, get ignored by the robots.
-That’s a new way to lose.
+A page can hold its Google ranking and still vanish from AI answers — the ones ChatGPT, Perplexity, and Google’s AI Overviews serve up.
+AI-cited pages tend to skew fresher than standard search results, which means AI answers are even more biased toward recency than Google is.

-The good news: decaying content is usually cheaper to fix than to replace.
-And the fix is a loop, not a one-off.
+Now the good news: decaying content is usually cheaper to fix than to replace.
+And the fix is a loop, not a one-off — detect, diagnose, update, re-measure.

 Detect by watching those baselines you set.
 Pages losing clicks year over year, or drifting from position three toward eight, are your candidates.
-Diagnose what actually changed.
-Did a competitor overtake you, did the stats go stale, did the search intent move?
-Update accordingly: swap in current data, add the sections competitors now cover, re-align the intro with what people actually search for, and refresh your internal links.
+Diagnose what actually changed: did a competitor overtake you, did the stats go stale, did the intent move?
+Update accordingly — swap in current data, add the sections competitors now cover, re-align the intro with what people actually search for, and refresh your internal links.
 Then re-measure against the baseline.

 Why refresh instead of writing fresh?
 Because the old URL already carries link equity and indexing history.
-You keep all of that.
-Refreshing is both cheaper and faster than starting from zero.
+You keep all of it.
+Refreshing is cheaper and faster than starting from zero.

 One giant warning, though.
 Do not just change the date and call it a day.
-Date-only “freshness theater” can actually make things worse.
-Research on the tactic found it can push rankings down by as much as 95 positions.
-A new timestamp on the same old content fools no one, least of all Google.
+Date-only “freshness theater” can actually make things worse — a new timestamp on the same old content fools no one, least of all Google.

-A real refresh (new data, filled gaps, re-aligned intent) usually shows up in your numbers within about two to six weeks once it’s re-indexed.
+A real refresh (new data, filled gaps, re-aligned intent) usually shows up in your numbers within a few weeks once it’s re-indexed.
 Make it a habit, not an emergency.
-Audit your money pages quarterly.
-It works: bloggers who regularly update older posts are roughly 2 to 2.5 times more likely to report strong content results.
+Audit your money pages quarterly — teams that regularly update older posts are consistently more likely to report strong results.
+The payoff is real: fixing what you already have often beats writing something new.

 Common Content Marketing Mistakes